franksh/geo-tweet-streamer/README.md

 To start streaming, execute the script ```start_geotweet_listening.py```.
 The script will start listening to the Twitter API.
-It will save all geolocated Tweets in the specified geographic region the format:
+It will save all geolocated Tweets in the specified geographic region in the format:

 | created_at | user_id | tweet_id | latitude | longitude |